rexresearch

 Abstract

-A high frequency gravitational wave generator including a gas
+A high frequency gravitational wave generator including a

-sound generators, and acoustic vibration resonant gas-filled
+emitters, sound generators, and acoustic vibration resonant

-electromagnetic field.
-The acoustic vibration resonant gas-filled
+first electromagnetic field.
+The acoustic vibration resonant

-acoustic vibration resonant gas-filled cavities are able to
+generated.
+The two acoustic vibration resonant gas-filled

-counter spin relative to each other to provide stability, and
+cavities are able to counter spin relative to each other to

-propagating gravitational field fluctuations are generated when
+fluctuations are generated when the second electromagnetic field

-the second electromagnetic field propagates through the first
+propagates through the first electromagnetic field.

 US2019058105